cameron-barrett/camb/parts.md

 ![bluetooth module](images/bluetooth_large.jpg)

-The Bluetooth module provides a way for the project to wireless send information to the user's devices for monitoring and updates.
-For example, Perfect Pot can send a notification to the user if it detects it is out of water.
+The Bluetooth module provides a way for the project to wirelessly send information to the user's devices for monitoring and updates.
+For example, Perfect Pot can send a notification to the user if it detects it has run out of water.
 Communication over Bluetooth uses the UART protocol.

 ## TC74 Temperature Sensor